Exploring SAS Macro functions – Eval and Sysevalf

 Below are some examples of the %SYSEVALF function.

 %put %sysevalf(10.0*30.0); * returns in the log is 300; %put %sysevalf(10.5+20.8); * returns in the log is 31.3; %put %sysevalf(50/30); * returns in the log is 1.66666666666666;

-%SYSEVALF function perform arithmetic calculations and the result of the evaluation can be a floating-point value like in the final and last macro variable case, but as in integer arithmetic calculations, the result is always a text.
+%SYSEVALF function performs arithmetic calculations, and the evaluation result can be a floating-point value like in the final and last macro variable case.
+Still, as in integer arithmetic calculations, the result is always a text.

 The %SYSEVALF function is used in conjugation with other functions like INTEGER, CEIL, and FLOOR.